 The Science of Anger: How Your Brain Hijacks You (and How to Take Back Control)

-There is a storm that lives inside the skull, a lightning strike waiting in the shadows.
+There is a storm that lives inside our skulls, a lightning strike waiting in the shadows (if I can be more dramatic about it).

-It is not the storm outside that unravels us, but the one that rages when anger explodes: sudden, consuming, hijacking our entire body as if we were passengers instead of pilots.
+It is not the storm outside that unravels us, but the one that rages when anger explodes: sudden, consuming, hijacking our entire body as if we were in the passenger seat instead of the driver’s.

 Neuroscientists call it an amygdala hijack.